Maradox/osmdroid-wiki/Map-Sources.md

 WMS Support on device is something that we're working on, but it's not a high priority on the moment.

-You can however use MOBAC to connected to a WMS map provider, then convert those tiles into an offline map source in the mean time.
+You can use MOBAC to connected to a WMS map provider, then convert those tiles into an offline map source in the mean time.

 ## Geopackage Support